emmanuel-perez/emmanuel-perez/README.md

 - 📖 Constantly trying to expand my knowledge in other Computer Science fields

-- ⚡ Fun fact: I love coffee and sushi
+- ⚡ Just a Software Engineer who loves coffee and sushi

 <br/>